dalmasotieno2024/Natural-Language-Processing-NLP-/README.md

-Text Cleaning and Tokenization
+1.Text Cleaning and Tokenization
-Stopword Removal and Normalization
+2.Stopword Removal and Normalization
-Generate N -grams and Analyze Frequent Terms
+3.Generate N -grams and Analyze Frequent Terms
-Apply Sentiment Analysis to Preprocessed Text
-Evaluate the Preprocessing Pipeline
+4.Apply Sentiment Analysis to Preprocessed Text 5.Evaluate the Preprocessing Pipeline